Email FacebookTwitterMenu burgerClose thin

 Why Do You Need a CPA for Your Small Business?

 While a CPA’s expertise can cost a good deal, using a CPA can save you money in the long run.
 Small business owners who do their own taxes can make mistakes that cost them more time and money.
-The IRS warns that small business owners often underpay estimated taxes, don’t separate business expenses correctly, or deposit employment taxes incorrectly or late — all errors that can cause the IRS to charge a penalty and, in some cases, may trigger an audit.
+The IRS warns that small business owners should avoid the common errors that can cause penalties and trigger audits.
+These include underpaying estimated taxes, mixing business and personal expenses, or misfiling employment taxes.

-While the penalties themselves may cost about as much as a CPA would have in the first place, IRS audits can be quite costly and time-consuming.
-For a mail audit, the most common audit, the average amount owed is $7,000, according to H&R Block, and for an office or field audit, that amount skyrockets to $65,000.
+IRS audits can be quite costly and time-consuming.
+For a mail audit, the most common audit, the average amount collected in 2024 was around $15,000 according to the IRS.
+For an office or field audit, that amount skyrockets to $206,000.
+2

 But a CPA can often do more than just prevent you from paying fees.
 Because of their deep expertise in tax law, CPAs will often know ways you can reduce your tax liability, the various deductions you may qualify for and offer other strategies that can save you money on your taxes.